Midwives of Color Scholarships

 Grand Challenge Advisor/Retention Coach: Claudia Booker

-Seminars or Workshops: One tuition scholarship is available for each seminar or workshop taught by Mercy In Action.
+Seminars or Workshops: One tuition scholarship is available for each and every seminar or workshop taught by Mercy In Action.
 The scholarship covers the full tuition fee and any CEUs, but does not cover travel, food, or lodging.
 Check website for updated seminar dates.

 NOTE: There are no scholarships available for online courses.

 Donate a textbook